-> - It tastes like an actual naan, not like some gf flatbread that's shaped like a naan.
+- It tastes and looks like an actual naan, not like some gf flatbread that's shaped like a naan.

-> - It's soy-free and it can be made with nut-free yogurt, so almost anyone with any dietary restriction can eat it.
+- It's soy-free and it can be made with nut-free yogurt, so almost anyone with any dietary restriction can eat it.

 I wanted the flavors to be very much like those in a regular naan, so I chose to use just plain gluten-free all purpose flour.
 The one I have in my pantry is King Arthur Measure for Measure.
 To help bind the dough and make it easier to work with I also used a couple of tablespoons of tapioca starch.

 Can I make this without yeast?